hayamizum/CactusAlgorithm/README.md

 ## Tutorial

+The code files are in `Code` directory and data mentioned are in `Data` directory.

 When running the code, you can provide a distance matrix in either csv or stdin format.

 For csv mode, you need to input a distance matrix as a csv format file that satisfies the following requirements.
 The absolute path or relative path is needed for searching the file.